bazelbuild/bazel/site/docs/skylark/rules.md

   output files come from the actual attribute values.
   [See example](cookbook.md#outputs-custom)

-All output files must have exactly one generating action.
+Each output file must have exactly one generating action.
 See the [library](lib/ctx.html#outputs) for more context.

 ## Default outputs